http://www.arc.miami.edu

 Typically Offered: Spring.

-Specialization component: This course will provide an introduction to hotel design and development in a seminar format that brings a variety expertise from guest speakers involved in the design, development, market and operational aspects of hotel and resort development.
+This seminar is a forum for investigating the history, culture and practice of hotel design, and the future of the hotel as an influential and essential feature of contemporary society.
+It follows a seminar format that brings a variety expertise from guest speakers involved in the design, development, marketing and ethical grounding of hotel and resort development.

 Components: LEC.